fjacupar/Earthquake-Map-Visualizer/README.md

 In order to change the URL when navigating in each view (general and detailed view) I've made use of React Router library.

+I've made use of component libraries (Material UI, react-search-autocomplete, react-sliding-pane and react-loader-spinner) in order to facilitate and speed up component creation.

 As a bonus I've included a search component to look up earthquakes by id and change the icon for the earthquakes based on its state.